Weakly supervised segmentation of intracranial aneurysms using a novel 3D focal modulation UNet: Experiments and Evaluation

 In our proposed FocalSegNet, we utilized a 3D version of the original Focal modulation network \cite{Yang2022FocalMN} as the encoder.
-For the baseline models, we implemented a 3D UNet that had been used in the original data paper \cite{Noto2023}, and a Swin-UNETR with default parameters \cite{hatamizadeh2022swin} to compare two similar mechanisms, self-attention and focal modulation.
+Each layer of the encoder consists of two Focal Modulator Blocks, comprising hierarchical depth-wise convolutional layers with kernel sizes of 3, 5, and 7, alongside GELU activation functions.
+For the baseline models to compare against the FocalSegNet, we also implemented a 3D Residual-UNet that unlike the simple UNet used in the original data paper \cite{Noto2023}, takes advantage of residual connections for better gradient and information flow, and a Swin-UNETR with default parameters \cite{hatamizadeh2022swin} to compare two similar mechanisms, self-attention and focal modulation.
 The only difference between Swin-UNETR and FocalSegNet is their encoders, which makes our comparison valid.
-All networks had four layers/hierarchies and were trained with a batch size of 12 and an AdamW optimizer (weight decay for L2 regularization=1e-6 and initial learning rate=1e-3).
+All networks had four layers/hierarchies, equal embedding dimensions, and were trained with a batch size of 12 and an AdamW optimizer (weight decay for L2 regularization=1e-6 and initial learning rate=1e-3).
 We used a step learning scheduler that reduces the learning rate by 2\% every 100 iterations.
 Furthermore, we used sampling, data augmentation, and a combination of different loss functions to tackle the class imbalance problem.
 Early stopping is also used to avoid model overfitting.